 Parents may be asked to help out at their child’s meeting on a rota basis, and to offer their help when needed to undertake activities held outside the hut.
 Outings require an increased ratio of adults to children for safety and to comply with insurance requirements therefore, if there are not enough helpers, the outing cannot go ahead.

-Why must I be CRB checked?
+When and why must I be DBS checked?

 What do I do if my child has a medical condition you should know about?